kgilla/reddit-clone/README.md

 <!-- - flesh out creation forms for error and success handling -->

-- add update features for all models
+- add update features for all models -- missing sub
-- add deletion features for all models and deal with assorted cleanup
+- add deletion features for all models and deal with assorted cleanup -- missing sub
-- flesh out user profile page and add more features
+- flesh out user profile page and add more features -- user update and deletiong
 - add image hosting for posts, subs, users etc.
 - add karma score system for both comments and posts